 Everyday, even several times a day, humans are facing decisions.
 We decide what to eat, what to study or who we want to spend our time with.
-Sometimes, we act to receive an immediate satisfaction, like eating a candy, sometimes we ponder our decisions by reducing the short-term pleasure for an higher long-term satisfaction.
+Sometimes, we act to receive an immediate satisfaction, like eating a candy, sometimes we ponder our decisions by reducing the short-term pleasure for a higher long-term satisfaction.
 We are decision makers that have to make a sequence of decisions to achieve our long-term goals.
 This kind of problems are known in Artificial Intelligence literature as Sequential Decision Making.

 As humans, we continuously make mistakes, taking wrong decisions that bring us to deal unpleasant situations.
 However, our brain is meant to learn from mistakes in order to gradually understand the effect of our actions and reduce the probability of making same mistakes twice.
-Just think of a child in front of a lit candle.
-He is intrigued by the movement of the flame and decides to catch it with his hands.
-As expected, the child will get a small burn and he will learn to not do it again.
+Just think of a child in front of a lit candle: he/she is intrigued by the movement of the flame and decides to catch it with his/her hands.
+As expected, the child will get a small burn and he/she will learn to not do it again.
 Our brains learn by interacting with the environment in an endless sequence of trial and error.
 We are likely to not repeat actions causing a negative reinforcement.
 1 On the other hand, we tend to redo actions that brought us positive reinforcement in the past.
 Reinforcement Learning (RL) [39] is a sub-field of Artificial Intelligence that takes inspiration from the learning process of humans and animals studying how software agents ought to take actions in an environment in order to maximize the notion of cumulative reward.
 In RL context, the environment is usually stated in term of Markov Decision Processes (MDPs).
-A Markov
+A Markov Decision Process [34] is a mathematical framework for modelling sequential decision making problems and it will be widely discussed in Section 2.1.